-Grace Presbyterian Church is an urban congregation in Calgary’s Beltline Neighbourhood.
+Grace Presbyterian Church is an urban congregation in Calgary’s Beltline neighbourhood.
 We have a long denominational history (Presbyterian Church in Canada) and our own 100+ year history in Calgary.
 Our history steeps us in tradition, but we’re open-minded critical thinkers.
-We’re exploring how to balance our identity as a Christian community rooted in our history, with the changing landscape and needs of Calgary.
+We’re exploring how to live out our identity as a Christian community within the changing landscape and needs of Calgary.

 As a Christian community, we endeavour to be: